Skip to main content

 1) Heating a whole room for a few hours or more

-To warm up a room for longer periods of time, you should use a convector heater.
+To warm up a room for longer periods of time, you should use a convector heater (often called panel heaters).
 These heaters work by warming the air immediately next to them.
 The warm air then naturally circulates around the room.
 They take a little longer to work, but this type of heater can be easily controlled with a timer and thermostat, so you don’t overheat the room or waste any energy (or money).

 2) Heating a room for a short period of time